hpe-storage/scod/docs/csi_driver/operations.md

 ```

 !!! tip
-    If it's desired to patch one NFS `Deployment` at a time, replace the shell substituion with a `Deployment` name.
+    If it's desired to patch one NFS `Deployment` at a time, replace the shell substitution with a `Deployment` name.

 ### Validation

 This command will list all "hpe-nfs" `Deployments` across the entire cluster.
-Each `Deployment` should be using v3.0.6 of the "nfs-provisioner" image after the uprade is complete.
+Each `Deployment` should be using v3.0.6 of the "nfs-provisioner" image after the upgrade is complete.

 ```text
 kubectl get deploy -A -o yaml | \